-Authority over criminal and tort law falls to different levels of government.
+Authority over criminal law and tort fall to different levels of government.
 Under section 91(27) of the Constitution Act, 1867,5 criminal law falls under the jurisdiction of the federal Parliament.
-As a result, Parliament has adopted the Criminal Code,6 which applies across Canada and sets out the criminal offences for which a person can be prosecuted.
+As a result, Parliament has adopted the Criminal Code,6 which applies across Canada and sets out the various criminal offences and punishments for which a person can be prosecuted.

 Section 92(13) of the Constitution Act, 1867, on the other hand, grants authority over "property and civil rights" to the provinces.
-In this case, "civil rights" refers defendant a person against whom a plaintiff has initiated civil proceedings negligence a tort based on careless conduct or conduct that creates a reasonably foreseeable risk of harm when a duty of care is owed to another and reasonable care is not used, resulting in damage or injury to another
+In this case, "civil rights" refers to private rights, including torts and contracts.
+Thus, a tort that exists in one province may not exist in another.